hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 {% include image.html file="f6005_of.jpg" alt="F6005 Open Fiber" caption="F6005 with Open Fiber branding <a href='https://forum.fibra.click/u/mirko991'>@mirko991</a>" %}
 {% include image.html file="f6005_tim.jpg" alt="F6005 TIM" caption="F6005 with ZTE branding, like the ones used by TIM" %}
 {% include image.html file="f6005_teardown.jpg" alt="F6005 teardown" caption="F6005 teardown" %}
+## Change Ploam password
+The Password and Update Password  fields are disabled and hidden, but can be re-enabled via the browser's developer console by editing the HTML code
+Tested and fully working  with V6.0.10P2N19 (OpenFiber) firmware
 ## Serial

 The ONT has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
 To accept TX line commands, the GND of the TTL adapter should be attached to the ONT's shield: